What is Alcohol Abstinence?

 There are also alternative support groups available other than AA.
 Joining a support group can help provide a sense of community during addiction treatment.
 Having a supportive community around you can help with achieving long-term alcohol abstinence.

-Alcohol Abstinence at San Diego Detox
+Alcohol Abuse Treatment at San Diego Detox

 If you are looking for an alcohol addiction treatment program that can achieve alcohol abstinence, San Diego Detox can help.

-Our Alcohol Abstinence Programs
+Our Alcohol Abuse Programs

 San Diego Detox has many evidence-based treatment programs that have shown to be effective in treating alcohol use disorder.
 During alcohol abstinence treatment at San Diego Detox, you will be provided with a personalized treatment program and guided through the treatment process by our friendly and knowledgeable staff.
 We aim to make the treatment as comfortable and safe as possible every step of the way.